Titanic (1997 film): Scale modeling

-The sets representing the interior rooms of the Titanic were reproduced exactly using photographs and plans from the Titanics builders.
-The Grand Staircase, which features prominently in the film, was recreated to a high standard, but widened by 30% and reinforced with steel girders.
+Production designers faithfully reconstructed the interior rooms of the Titanic based on authentic blueprints and period photographs.
+The central Grand Staircase, a prominent focal point, was built to a high standard of craftsmanship; however, it was structurally reinforced with steel framework and scaled 30% wider than the original vessel to enhance the visual grandeur and facilitate filming.
 Craftsmen from Mexico and Britain sculpted the ornate paneling and plasterwork based on Titanics original designs.
 The carpeting, upholstery, pieces of furniture, light fixtures, chairs, cutlery and crockery with the White Star Line crest on each piece were among the objects recreated according to original designs.
 For the ship's interiors, production designer Peter Lamont's team looked for artifacts from the era.
 The newness of the ship meant every prop had to be made from scratch.
 Cameron hired two Titanic historians, Don Lynch and Ken Marschall, to authenticate the historical detail.